helidon-io/helidon/docs/mp/testing/testing-ng.md

 ## Maven Coordinates

-To enable Testing with TestNG, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../dependency-management.md)).
+To enable Helidon MicroProfile Testing with TestNG, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../dependency-management.md)).

 ```xml [pom.xml]